 - Trimarans - are fast yet safe

-Trimarans are naturally buoyant and if ever capsized, providing a convenient raft for the crew.
+Trimarans are naturally buoyant and if ever capsized, provide a convenient raft for the crew.
 Whereas monohulls, with all that heavy ballast, have a tendency to sink leaving no trace and often, no crew!

 - Stiffness - or the lack of heeling in side winds, gives multihulls acceleration that is the envy of monohull sailors.
 Monohulls, in contrast heel right over in gusts spilling all the wind and losing the propulsive power that the wind could have provided.